-Let them rest deeply, in the heart… let passing friends rest deeply.
+Let them rest deeply, in the heart, let your passing friends rest deeply.

-Embrace it, view it, discover instead poetry: of the whole experience.
-The deeper melding of so many images, memories and connections into something new, hold your former relationship as a form of spiritual poetry in the feelings you now have.
+Embrace it, view it, discover poetry instead: of the whole experience.
+The deeper melding of so many images, memories, and connections into something new, hold your former relationship as a form of spiritual poetry in the feelings you now have.
 In that you will honor the memories and move on to a future without leaving the one you love.